Let's go to the mailbag and answer some recent questions.

 Starkville High School football coach Jamie Mitchell had to like almost all aspects of his team's Class 6A, Region 2 matchup Friday night against Warren Central.
 Mitchell is leading a team considered by many to be the state's best, regardless of classification.
 A longtime Mississippi coaching veteran, Mitchell was a winner at each school before taking over for Bill Lee at Starkville High.
 In 2012, Mitchell led Starkville to the Class 5A state championship.

-3. Reports: Howland makes coaching moves, first offer COLLEGE SPORTS
+3. Howland offers impression after first month COLLEGE SPORTS